MarcDenman/marcdenman.github.io/_posts/2014-04-26-Spark-Sous-Vide.markdown

+---
+layout: post
+title: Spark Core Powered Sous Vide
+---

-For my first foray into the world of Arduino, in particular the SparkCore(backed from their superb [Kickstarter campagin](https://www.kickstarter.com/projects/sparkdevices/spark-core-wi-fi-for-everything-arduino-compatible)) I decided to try and make a quick and easy "[Sous-Vide](http://en.wikipedia.org/wiki/Sous-vide)" machine.
+For my first foray into the world of Arduino, in particular the SparkCore (backed from their superb [Kickstarter campagin](https://www.kickstarter.com/projects/sparkdevices/spark-core-wi-fi-for-everything-arduino-compatible)) I decided to try and make a quick and easy "[Sous-Vide](http://en.wikipedia.org/wiki/Sous-vide)" machine.

 I have been interested in the concept of Sous-Vide cooking for a little while and with the combination of having an old slow-cooker, a shiny new Spark Core, the [Spark Cloud](http://docs.spark.io/#/start/wait-what-is-this-thing-the-spark-cloud) and the number of tutorials on building a machine around the internet has lead to an appealing and simple project.